department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2022-06-07-mobile-v2-appointments-index.md

 ### Backend: V2 Appointment Cancel

-We can add use the same feature flag to toggle between V0 and V2.
+We can use the same feature flag to toggle between V0 and V2.
 VAOS has written a V2 update endpoint that handles cancel functionality.
 The web app appears to use that endpoint for cancelling both appointments and appointment requests.
 We should be able to do the same.

+### Backend: Coordinate Deploy

+- Coordinate with VAOS team to determine when this is happening.
+- Turn on feature flag in production when V2 goes live.
+- Test on staging.
+- Monitor Sentry and Datadog and respond to any errors or concerns that arise.
+- Work with VAOS on any rollbacks that may arise.

 ### Backend: Cleanup